 In the event of a commercial discovery and granting of a production right, Main Street 1549 will be obligated to fund a discovery bonus.
-If the commercial discovery is oil, Main Street 1549 will be obligated to pay Total and CNRI up to \$90.0 million (\$44.1 million net to the Company) depending on the amount of reserves at that time.
-If the commercial discovery is gas, Main Street 1549 will be obligated to pay Total and CNRI up to \$24.0 million (\$11.8 million net to the Company) depending on the amount of reserves at that time.
+If the commercial discovery is oil, Main Street 1549 will be obligated to pay Total and CNRI up to \$90.0 million depending on the amount of reserves at that time.
+If the commercial discovery is gas, Main Street 1549 will be obligated to pay Total and CNRI up to \$24.0 million depending on the amount of reserves at that time.

-At March 31, 2020, Main Street 1549 has assessed the likelihood and timing of future exploration expenditures and has accrued the required 3D seismic and exploration and appraisal well obligations related to the above contingent consideration.
-Main Street 1549 has not accrued any material obligations related to the commercial discovery bonus.
+At September 30, 2020, Main Street 1549 has not accrued any material obligations related to the commercial discovery bonus.